StoneStepsInc/StoneStepsWebalizer/README.md

 If you specify a configuration file on the command line, you can override options in it by additional command line options which follow.

-For example, most users will most likely want to create the default file `/etc/webalizer.conf` and place options in it to specify the hostname, log file, table options, etc...
+For example, most users will most likely want to create the default file `/etc/webalizer.conf` and place options in it to specify the hostname, log file, table options, etc.

 At the end of the month when a different log file is to be used (the end of month log), you can run The Webalizer as usual, but put the different filename on the end of the command line, which will override the log file specified in the configuration file.
 It should be noted that you cannot override some configuration file options by the use of command line arguments.

-For example, if you specify "Quiet yes" in a configuration file, you cannot override this with a command line argument, as the command line option only _enables_ the feature (`-q` option).
+For example, if you specify `Quiet yes` in a configuration file, you cannot override this with a command line argument, as the command line option only _enables_ the feature (`-q` option).